gabrielelana/vim-markdown/README.md

   * editing support through vim script?
     * when hitting <Enter> on a list item it will create another list item on the next line
     * when hitting <C-Enter> on a list item it will go to the next line on the same column as the first character of the line above
-    * when hitting <Enter> on a list item with no text in it (freshly created) it will delete the list item (everything till the column 0)
     * when hitting <C-BS> on a list item with no text in it (freshly created) it will delete the list item (everything till the column 0)
     * when hitting <C-k> on a list item it will swap it with the item above (if there exists)
     * when hitting <C-j> on a list item it will swap it with the item below (if there exists)